agam/agam-old.github.io/source/_posts/2015-03-21-euler-40-champernownes-constant.markdown

 I was too lazy to avoid the brute-force approach here, especially since it took less than a second to run.
 The following seems longer than it should be, partly because I left in some helper and debugging functions ...

+_Edit_: There is obviously a very nice paper-and-pen solution to this -- the 10th place is '1' (for 10), then the 100th place is '5' (for 55), and so on ...

 **Statutory Warning**: _Spoilers Ahead_

 ```lisp